Does IES Holdings (IESC) Pay a Dividend? (2026)

 Does IES Holdings (IESC) pay a dividend?

-IES Holdings (IESC) currently returns little or nothing as a dividend.
+No. There is no dividend on IESC in our data and the yield is 0%.
 IES grew fiscal 2025 revenue about 17% and net income about 40%, with data center demand lifting the Communications and Infrastructure Solutions segments.
 As of May 2026 the shares carried a trailing P/E near 29 and a forward P/E near 23, valuations that reflect expectations for continued growth.
 Fiscal Q2 2026 (quarter ended March 2026) revenue rose about 17% year over year to roughly $974 million.

 The bottom line on the IESC dividend